 Data pipeline and ETL is one of the strongest categories in the MCP ecosystem — the major data engineering tools almost all have MCP server implementations, and several are official.
 AI agents that can orchestrate Airflow DAGs, run dbt transformations, produce and consume Kafka messages, query Snowflake warehouses, and trigger Airbyte syncs represent a genuine productivity multiplier for data teams.
 The category spans six areas: workflow orchestration (Airflow, Prefect, Dagster), data transformation (dbt), streaming (Kafka, Pulsar), data integration (Airbyte, Fivetran, Keboola), data warehouses (Snowflake, Databricks), and data quality (Great Expectations).

-The headline finding: dbt’s official MCP server is the gold standard with 507 stars and 60+ tools across 8 categories — it’s the most comprehensive single-tool MCP server we’ve reviewed in any category.
+The headline finding: dbt’s official MCP server is the gold standard with 533 stars and 65 tools across 9 categories — it’s the most comprehensive single-tool MCP server we’ve reviewed in any category.
 Snowflake and Databricks both have official implementations with AI-native features (Cortex AI, Unity Catalog).
 Kafka is the most competitive subcategory with 5+ servers from different authors.
 The main gap is in streaming-side transformation — no server handles Flink, Spark Streaming, or real-time ETL natively.
+Part of our Data & Analytics category.

 Workflow Orchestration